 A written report of about 5000 words is also required.
-This is to be submitted in week 10 (Thursday 12pm noon), by uploading the report as one single pdf formatted file.
+This is to be submitted on Thursday 12pm 6th of August, by uploading the report as one single pdf formatted file.
 This file should include, as the first page, a scanned image of the report cover sheet.
 The report cover sheet can be downloaded from the course web site.
 The report must also include an Appendix for a scanned copy of the completed Risk Assessment Form.
 If using double space and size 12 font, a typical report is about 15 to 25 pages (everything included: graphs, figures, diagrams, attached forms).